nunet/device-management-service/types/README.md

 #### Executor

-- `Executor`: This defines the type of executor that is used to execute the job.
+- `types.Executor`: This defines the type of executor that is used to execute the job.

 ```
 type Executor struct {